-Dear Blue Cross Community Centennial[TM] Care Member,
+Dear Blue Cross Community Centennial Care Member,

-Welcome to the Centennial Care Managed Health Care Program, administered by Blue Cross and Blue Shield of New Mexico.
+Welcome to the Centennial Care Managed Health Care Program, administered by Blue Cross and Blue Shield of New Mexico (BCBSNM).
 We look forward to working with you and your health providers to help you get the health care you need.

-BCBSNM has contracts with providers across New Mexico and along its borders in Texas, Arizona and Colorado.
+BCBSNM has contracts with providers all over New Mexico and along its borders in Texas, Arizona, and Colorado.
 When a provider has a contract to provide services to Centennial Care members, those providers are in the BCBSNM Centennial Care network.
 Centennial Care members can choose to see any provider in the BCBSNM Centennial Care network.
 To see a provider that is not in the BCBSNM network, you may need to get prior authorization from us.
 There are exceptions to this rule.
 The exceptions are explained in Section 4: Covered and Non-Covered Benefits of this handbook.

-For more information about our company (such as its structure or operations), or to find out more about our provider network, please call Member Services at 1-866-689-1523.
+For more information about our company (such as its structure or operations), or to find out more about our provider network and any questions you may have about our provider incentive plans, please call Member Services at 1-866-689-1523.